 A competency is the ability to apply related knowledge and skills to perform critical work functions or tasks.
 A competency model is a collection of competencies that can help you understand what essential skills are involved in an occupation.

 Research manufacturing competency models to learn which skills successful workers have.

-- Minnesota State offers a variety of manufacturing programs, short-term training programs, and courses.
+Minnesota State offers a variety of manufacturing programs, short-term training programs, and courses.
 You can find both online and in-person options.
+Search for training.